 Indices of variability in such conditions are commonly used to monitor the direction and magnitude of ENSO events in the Pacific Ocean.
-In this report, the Oceanic Niño Index (ONI), used by the US National Oceanic and Atmospheric Administration (NOAA) as the primary indicator of warm El Niño and cool La Niña conditions within the Niño 3.4 region in the east-central tropical Pacific Ocean (Dahlman 2016) (Figure J-7a), is used to characterize inter-annual variability in SST anomalies.
+The Oceanic Niño Index (ONI) is used by the US National Oceanic and Atmospheric Administration (NOAA) as the primary indicator of warm El Niño and cool La Niña conditions within the Niño 3.4 region in the east-central tropical Pacific Ocean (Dahlman 2016) (Figure J-7a).
+Therefore, the ONI is used in this report to characterize inter-annual variability in SST anomalies.
 The ONI is a measure of El Niño defined by NOAA as "a phenomenon in the equatorial Pacific Ocean characterized by a five consecutive 3-month running mean of SST anomalies in the Niño 3.4 region that is above (below) the threshold of +0.5°C (-0.5°C)."
 The ONI categorizes ENSO events from "extreme" to "weak" (Figure J-7b).
-For example, the "extreme" El Niño event in 1997-1998 was followed by a "very strong" La Niña event in 1998-2000.
-"Strong" La Niña events were also observed in 2007-2008 and 2010-2011.
+For example, the "extreme" El Niño event in 1997-1998 was followed by a "very strong" La Niña events were also observed in 2007-2008 and 2010-2011.
 The highest ONI values (>2.5) were recorded during the 2015-2016 "extreme" El Niño event.
-Moderate La Niña conditions persisted throughout 2022 with values ranging from -1.1 to -0.8 (Figure J-7b).
+"Strong" to "very strong" El Niño conditions persisted for the latter half of 2023 with values ranging from 0.8 to 2.0 during this time period (Figure J-7b).